BarthPaleologue/Blog/content/posts/VR-with-Unity-1/index.md

 ## What is VR?

 VR stands for Virtual Reality.
 It is a technology that allows you to immerse yourself in a virtual world.
-It is usually achieved by wearing a headset that will display avirtual world before your eyes and track your head movements so that you can look around in the virtual world and interact with it.
+It is usually achieved by wearing a headset that will display a virtual world before your eyes and track your head movements so that you can look around in the virtual world and interact with it.

 ## What is Unity?